 Quorum; Voting as a Single Class.
 A majority of Promoter Members in good standing immediately before a vote required under this section will constitute a quorum for the approval of the matter submitted to the vote.
 Except as otherwise required or permitted by law or by these Bylaws, the act of the majority of the Promoter Members present at any meeting at which a quorum is present will be an act of the Promoter Members.
 Promoter Members will vote as a single class with one vote per Promoter Member.

 Meetings.
 Meetings of Promoter Members may be called to vote upon any matter for which a vote of Promoters Members is required upon action of the Chair of the Corporation or the written request of any Promoter Member.
 The Corporation will provide notice to each Promoter Member at its address as shown on the records of the Corporation, addressed to the Director representing each Promoter Member or, if such Promoter Member does not have a representative then serving on the Board, to the attention of its legal department.
-Notice may be given by telephone (including voice message), email, facsimile, or in person at least 24 hours in advance of the meeting or by first class mail to at least three business days in advance.
+Notice may be given by telephone (including voice message), email, facsimile, or in person at least 24 hours in advance of the meeting or by first class mail at least three business days in advance.
 Participation by telephone, videoconference or any similar means is sufficient provided that all meeting participants can concurrently communicate with each other, and such participation will constitute presence for the purposes of these Bylaws and California Nonprofit Mutual Benefit Corporation Law.

 Action without a Meeting.
 Any vote of the Promoter Members may be taken without a meeting if the Corporation delivers a written (including electronic) ballot to the Promoter Members entitled to vote on the matter and conducts that vote in accordance with the California Nonprofit Mutual Benefit Corporation Law.
 Approval by a majority of those members in good standing as Promoter Members immediately before a vote will constitute the approval of the matter submitted to the vote.